rjury-sumo/sumo-telegraf-examples/readme.md

 ```

 ## Hierarchy
+[Explore](https://help.sumologic.com/Visualizations-and-Alerts/Explore) is a navigation tool that provides an intuitive visual hierarchy of your environment.
+Use Explore to facilitate successful monitoring, managing, and troubleshooting.
+OOTB sumo provides explore integrations for AWS, Kubentetes & distributed tracing.

+This can be extended to have a cusotm hierarchy but this must be done via API - but we need a tagging scheme that is consistent (see tags prior topic!) as a base for the hierarchy.

-We can use the explorer views API to create one or more custom heirarchies for example:
+We can use the explorer API to create one or more custom heirarchies for example:
 - environment / service / component
 - service / environment / component
-- component / service / environment
 - telegraf by component
 and so on.